Oklahoma Spousal Support Calculator

 2003 OK CIV APP 30, 66 P.3d 1014

 The court held that a substantial change in circumstances must be shown to modify spousal support, and the change must be permanent rather than temporary.
+Furthermore, modifications are only effective prospectively from the date of the court order — no retroactive adjustments.

 Lopez v.
 Lopez (2007)